Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 CeraVe Moisturizing Cream (Night 3-4)

 CeraVe Moisturizing Cream is the gold standard for Night 3-4 of skin cycling.
 After exfoliation and retinol nights, your skin barrier needs repair.
 Ceramides are the building blocks of healthy skin — they literally repair damage.
 Hyaluronic acid hydrates deeply.
 The formula is fragrance-free and dermatologist-approved.
-One tub lasts months. highly rated by customers from everyone, including skin cyclers who call it "the foundation of recovery."
+One tub lasts months.
+Well-reviewed on Amazon from everyone, including skin cyclers who call it "the foundation of recovery."
 This is the non-negotiable Night 3-4 product because barrier health is essential.

 People who hate heavy creams (this is rich), those with pure oily skin, anyone with fragrance preferences (this is intentionally neutral)